 On the other hand, if this is a new DNS record (meaning it is a newly added sub-domain which didn’t already exist) the TTL value won’t affect anything.
 This is because a new record, by definition, isn’t cached anywhere.

 nslookup test above succeeded, then the last step is to please contact our Technical Support team asking for the the SSL certificate to include the new branch sub-domain.
-You can do this by making a new topic in the community #Netlify-support category (or if you have a Pro plan or above, using our support form.)
+You can do this by making a new topic in the forums Support category (or if you have a Pro plan or above, using our support form.)